gxf1212/notes/research/MD-fundamentals.md

 | CHARMM .rtf/psf   | R<sub>min</sub> | Å    | kcal/mol           |
 |                   |                 |      |                    |
 |                   |                 |      |                    |

+in gmx,   $\varepsilon$ should be positive, while in NAMD `.rtf` files they are negative! but parmed does not do this conversion...